Bharatiya Antariksh Station: Robotic Arm

-Collaboration
+International collaboration

 A Joint Statement of Intent on Human Space Exploration was signed by ISRO and the European Space Agency (ESA) on 7 May 2025, during the Global Space Exploration Conference 2025.
 It emphasizes Low Earth orbit (LEO) operations, such as compatibility of docking and rendezvous systems, collaboration in parabolic flight operations, analog missions on Earth, and astronaut training.
 Both agencies will work together to investigate large-scale space missions in the future.
 ESA is planning to use BAS with possibility of future visits and research by European astronauts.
 ESA will assist ISRO in developing the BAS by providing cargo-delivery support.
 The joint statement expands on past agreements that allowed the two agencies to promote responsible and sustainable space exploration, as well as on the experience of collaborating on Axiom Mission 4.
 Discussions are underway between ISRO and ESA, with a preliminary proposal to be established by April 2026.